1. Register for an ORCID-ID by clicking here

 First, log into your account at orcid.org.
 You can follow the directions to affiliate your account with an institution if you have not yet done so.
 Otherwise click Institutional account and login with your directoryID and password.

-While ORCID can be used as a full online CV equivalent, with employment history, education, etc. in the context of Activity Insight, it is most valuable for tracking research, scholarship and creative works.
-In fact, the only section that exports to Activity Insight is “Works,” so at this time it is not necessary to update employment, education, service, or funding, as that information comes from different sources in Activity Insight.
+While ORCID can be used as a full online CV equivalent, with employment history, education, etc. in the context of Faculty Success, it is most valuable for tracking research, scholarship and creative works.
+In fact, the only section that exports to Faculty Success is “Works,” so at this time it is not necessary to update employment, education, service, or funding, as that information comes from different sources in Faculty Success.

-Before adding new works, it's best to review current works to ensure they are appear correctly with the correct categories.
+Before adding new works, it's best to review current works to ensure they appear in the correct categories.
 Book reviews may appear as journal articles or those listed as “other” may actually fall into official categories.
 You can click the small pencil icon to edit a work.

 Next, you can add new works.